* May calls inquiry into disaster as death toll rises

 Local residents say there had been repeated warnings about the safety of the building, which recently underwent an 8.7 million pound ($11.1 million) exterior refurbishment, which included new external cladding and windows.

-The firm behind the work said the project met all required building regulations.
 Planning documents detailing the refurbishment did not refer to a type of fire barrier that building safety experts said should be used when high-rise blocks are being re-clad, according to Reuters research.

 "We have to get to the bottom of this.
 The truth has got to come out, and it will," opposition Labour leader Jeremy Corbyn said as he visited volunteers at the site.
-London Mayor Sadiq Khan faced demands from clearly furious locals for speedy answers and action when he toured the area.

 Others gathered seeking news of the missing.
 Semira Mohammed, 37, a science technician who lives nearby, said she knew a family of five who lived on the 21st floor of the block.